 GoDaddy Hosting Review 2024: A Developer’s Honest Take

-Suzanne Stewart Suzanne Stewart Web Hosting Expert
+Suzanne Stewart Written by: Suzanne Stewart

 After testing GoDaddy, I can say one thing: avoid the basic shared hosting.
-It’s simply not worth the price tag (Hostinger offers better performance and lower costs on long-term plans).
+It’s simply not worth the price tag (Hostinger offers better performance1 and lower costs on long-term plans).
 That said, GoDaddy’s WordPress hosting is a good option, but I’ll warn you now – to get all the best features, it will cost you!

 We hosted the same WordPress website on the most popular web hosting platforms and measured their performance